 What are some red flags of identity theft?

-- You receive bills for a credit account you did not open.
+- You receive bills from a credit account you did not open.

 - You see unauthorized charges on your credit, long distance or bank accounts.